hlapidez/notification-fallback.js/README.md

 ```javascript
     <script src='notification.js'></script>
 ```
-and that use it as a regular notification
+and then use it as a regular notification

 ```javascript
 	// Use it as a regular Notification